uit-no/hpc.uit.no/README.md

 ### Local preview

+- `git clone --recursive` this repository to also fetch the CSS framework.
 - Install [Zola](https://www.getzola.org/).
 Or you can download the binary from [here](https://github.com/getzola/zola/releases).
 - Serve locally: `$ zola serve`